derat/htmlpretty/README.md

 *   https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Whitespace
 *   https://medium.com/@patrickbrosset/when-does-white-space-matter-in-html-b90e8a7cdd33

-This package's handling it is rudimentary, and I'm certain that I've gotten things wrong in places.
+This package's handling of it is rudimentary, and I'm certain that I've gotten things wrong in places.
 As a trivial example, some lines may end up with an unnecessary trailing space.